-By (a) submitting a form appointing the Chairman of the Meeting as proxy to attend, speak and vote at the Meeting and/or any adjournment thereof, or (b) submitting details for the registration to observe the proceedings of the Meeting via a "live" audio-visual webcast or a "live" audio-only stream (via telephone), or (c) submitting any question prior to the Meeting in accordance with this Notice, a member of the Company consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the following purposes:
+By submitting a form appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the Meeting and/or any adjournment thereof, or submitting any question prior to the Meeting in accordance with this Notice, a member of the Company:

-- (i) processing and administration by the Company (or its agents or service providers) of the appointment of the Chairman of the Meeting as proxy for the Meeting (including any adjournment thereof) and the preparation and compilation of the attendance lists, proxy lists, minutes and other documents relating to the Meeting (including any adjournment thereof); - (ii) processing of the registration for purpose of granting access to members (or their corporate representatives in the case of members which are legal entities) to observe the proceedings of the Meeting and providing them with any technical assistance where necessary; - (iii) addressing relevant and substantial questions from members received before the Meeting and if necessary, following up with the relevant members in relation to such questions; and - (iv) enabling the Company (or its agents or service providers) to comply with any applicable laws, listing rules, take-over rules, regulations and/or guidelines by the relevant authorities.
+- (a) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purpose of processing, administration and analysis by the Company (or its agents or service providers) of the proxies appointed for the Meeting (including any adjournment thereof) and the preparation and compilation of the attendance lists, proxy lists, minutes and other documents relating to the Meeting (including any adjournment thereof) and in order for the Company (or its agents or service providers) to comply with any applicable legislation, the Listing Manual of SGX-ST and/or other regulatory guidelines (collectively, the "Purposes"); and - (b) where the member discloses the personal data of the member's proxy(ies) to the Company (or its agents or service providers), agrees to provide the Company with written evidence of such prior consent of such proxy(ies) or representative(s) for the collection, use and disclosure by the Company (or its agents or service providers) of the personal data of such proxy(ies) and/or representative(s) for the Purposes.

-ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION/ELECTION AT THE 58TH ANNUAL GENERAL MEETING
+ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION AT THE 60TH ANNUAL GENERAL MEETING

-Name of Director Dato' Gan Khai Choon Goh Kian Chee Hoh Weng Ming Age 74 67 59 Date of appointment 21 September 2007 1 March 2018 3 August 2020 Job Title Non-Executive and Non-Independent Director Chairman of the Board of Directors (the "Board") and Executive Committee ("Exco") Non-Executive and Independent Director Member of the Audit and Risk Committee, Nominating Committee, Remuneration Committee and HL Global Enterprises Share Option Scheme 2006 Committee Non-Executive and Non-Independent Director Member of the Exco Date of last re-election as Director (if applicable) 29 April 2019 26 April 2018 Not applicable Country of principal residence Hong Kong Singapore Singapore Board's comments on the re-election/election (including rationale, selection criteria, and the search and nominating process) The Board of HL Global Enterprises Limited ("HLGE" or the "Company") reviewed the recommendation of the NC on the re-election/election of Dato' Gan Khai Choon, Mr Goh Kian Chee and Mr Hoh Weng Ming and took into account, inter alia,: • their skills sets, experience and contribution to the effectiveness of the Board, which included their participation and candour at Board and Board Committee meetings; • their time commitments, especially for Directors who have multiple board representations and/or other principal commitments; and • the independence of Mr Goh Kian Chee.
-The Board recommends the re-election/election of Dato' Gan Khai Choon, Mr Goh Kian Chee and Mr Hoh Weng Ming as Directors of the Company.
-For more details on the NC's evaluation process, please refer to Principle 4: Board Membership and Principle 5: Board Performance on pages 20 to 24 of the Corporate Governance Report.
-Whether appointment is executive, and if so, the area of responsibility No No No
+Name of Director Goh Kian Chee Hoh Weng Ming Age 69 61 Date of appointment 1 March 2018 3 August 2020 Job Title Non-Executive and Independent Director Chairman of the Nominating Committee ("NC"), and Member of the Audit and Risk, Remuneration and HL Global Enterprises Share Option Scheme 2006 Committees Non-Executive and Non-Independent Director Member of the Executive Committee Date of last re-election as Director (if applicable) 29 April 2021 29 April 2021 Country of principal residence Singapore Singapore Board's comments on the re-election (including rationale, selection criteria, and the search and nomination process) The Board of HL Global Enterprises Limited ("HLGE" or the "Company") reviewed the recommendation of the NC on the re-election of Mr Goh Kian Chee and Mr Hoh Weng Ming, and took into account, inter alia: • the evaluation of Mr Goh Kian Chee and Mr Hoh Weng Ming; • their skills set, experiences and contribution to the effectiveness of the Board (which includes their level of attendance and participation at Board and Board Committee meetings); • their time commitments, especially for Directors who have multiple board representations and/or other principal commitments; and • the independence of Mr Goh Kian Chee.
+The Board recommends the re-election of Mr Goh Kian Chee and Mr Hoh Weng Ming as Directors of the Company.
+For more details on the NC's evaluation process, please refer to Principle 4: Board Membership and Principle 5: Board Performance on pages 20 to 24 of the Annual Report.
+Whether appointment is executive, and if so, the area of responsibility No No

-ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION/ ELECTION AT THE 58TH ANNUAL GENERAL MEETING
+ADDITIONAL INFORMATION ON DIRECTORS SEEKING RE-ELECTION

+AT THE 60TH ANNUAL GENERAL MEETING